iterative/dvc.org/content/blog/2021-11-17-exp-versioning.md

 +  conv_units: 128
 ```

-Many experiment tracking databases do not capture the pipeline to run the
+Many experiment tracking databases do not capture everything you need to
+reproduce an experiment, especially the pipeline to run the experiment end to
-experiment end to end.
-With experiment versioning, your entire experiment is
+end.
+With experiment versioning, it's important to codify your experiment
+pipeline so that anyone can reproduce the experiment.
+Notice that the
-codified.
-Notice that the `dvc exp init` command above generated a `dvc.yaml`
+`dvc exp init` command above generated a `dvc.yaml` file that describes the
-file that tracks the experiment pipeline:
+experiment pipeline:

 ```dvc
 $ cat dvc.yaml